-ProPsych is an initiative of Paula Teggelove.
-After 18 years in the education sector, as an educator and school psychologist, Paula has a particular interest in school processes and how the growing need to address the mental illness from an early age can be facilitated by, and in, schools.
-The well-being needs of young people are increasingly complex and schools are uniquely placed to provide an enormous amount of well-being support.
-Paula believes that school psychologists & counsellors are ideally placed to provide much of the additional support for young peoples’ emotional and mental health, both on an individual basis and in the knowledge and expertise they bring to the entire school community.
-Equally, educators are in a pivotal role; they have direct contact with students every single day and occupy a unique and privileged part in the lives of our young people.
+Propsych offers specialised, targeted PD for school personnel on topics related to mental health in young people.
+The mental health and well-being needs of young people are increasingly complex and schools are uniquely placed to provide effective support.
+Propsych believes that school psychologists & counsellors are ideally placed to provide much of the additional support for young peoples’ emotional and mental health, both on an individual basis and in the knowledge and expertise they bring to the entire school community.
+Equally, educators are in a pivotal role; with direct contact with students every single day, and occupying a unique and privileged part in the lives of our young people, educators are particularly important in supporting the wellbeing of young people.

 The ProPsych Approach